The Measured Scoop

 Preparing the herb butter

 • Finely mince the herbs and garlic.
-Reserve 1 teaspoon of freshly minced herbs for the vegetables in the roasting pan.
+Reserve 1 teaspoon for the roasting vegetables.

 Set up the roasting pan

-• Roughly dice the vegetables into 1 inch pieces.
+• Roughly chop the onion, celery, and carrots into 1-inch pieces.

-• Put the chopped vegetables, lemon, whole garlic cloves, and bay leaf into your roasting dish.
-Sprinkle the teaspoon of reserved minced herbs on top.
+• Add the vegetables, lemon quarters, whole garlic cloves, and bay leaf to your roasting pan.

 The roasting dish filled with vegetables and herbs.